 Effects of epinephrine on heart rate variability and cytokines in a rat sepsis model

 Catecholamines have both anti-inflammatory and vasoactive properties.
 A decreased cardiac response to catecholamines has been associated with a high risk of death in sepsis and septic shock.
-The aim of this study was to investigate the effects of epinephrine (EPI) on heart rate variability and autonomic balance, as well as cytokine levels, in a rat sepsis model.
+The aim of this study was to investigate the effects of epinephrine (EPI) on heart rate variability (HRV) and autonomic balance, as well as cytokine levels, in a rat sepsis model.
 Thirty-six male Sprague-Dawley rats were assigned to 4 experimental groups and 2 control groups of 6 rats each.
 The rats in the experimental groups were inoculated with a lipopolysaccharide (LPS, endotoxin) to establish a sepsis model.
-Group A received only LPS; group B received LPS, antecedent EPI and the nonselective beta-blocker propranolol; group C received LPS and antecedent EPI; and group D received LPS, antecedent EPI and the selective beta1-blocker esmolol.
+Group A received only LPS; group B received LPS, antecedent EPI and the nonselective β-blocker propranolol; group C received LPS and antecedent EPI; and group D received LPS, antecedent EPI and the selective β1-blocker esmolol.
 One control group received EPI and the other received saline placebo.
-Heart rate variability was analyzed and tumor necrosis factor-α (TNF-α), interleukin-6 (IL-6) and interleukin-1β (IL-1β) levels were measured.
-Measurements were carried out at baseline and 0, 0.5, 2, and 4 hours after LPS inoculation.
-There were significant differences in heart rate variability and cytokine levels between the groups, indicating that LPS infusion caused autonomic imbalance.
+Heart rate variability (HRV) was analyzed and tumor necrosis factor-α (TNF-α), interleukin-6 (IL-6) and interleukin-1β (IL-1β) levels were measured.
+Measurements were carried out at baseline, at 0 hour after EPI infusion, and at 0.5, 2, and 4 hours after LPS inoculation.
+There were significant differences in HRV and cytokine levels between the groups, indicating that LPS infusion caused autonomic imbalance.
 Antecedent EPI significantly decreased the level of TNF-α in group C compared with group A in which TNF-α level peaked at 2 hours and then declined.
-Propranolol (group B) but not esmolol (group D) administration resulted in elevated TNF-α levels, comparable to those observed in group A. In conclusion, antecedent administration of EPI in a rat sepsis model inhibits the production of TNF-α possibly via the β2-adrenoreceptor.
+Propranolol (group B) but not esmolol (group D) administration resulted in elevated TNF-α levels, comparable to those observed in group A. In conclusion, antecedent administration of EPI in a rat sepsis model inhibits the production of TNF-α possibly via the β2-adrenoceptor.

 Vida G, Peña G, Kanashiro A, Palange D, Deitch EA, Ulloa L et al. β2-adrenoreceptors of regulatory lymphocytes are essential for vagal neuromodulation of the innate immune system.
 FASEB J 2011; 25:4476-4485.